Second Battle of Springfield

-The Second Battle of Springfield was a battle in the American Civil War fought January 8, 1863, in Springfield, Missouri.
+The Second Battle of Springfield took place during the American Civil War on January 8, 1863, in Springfield, Missouri.
 It is sometimes known as The Battle of Springfield.
 (The First Battle of Springfield was fought on October 25, 1861, and there was also the better-known Battle of Wilson's Creek, fought nearby on August 10, 1861.)
 Fighting was urban and house-to-house, which was rare in the war.

 Prelude

 On December 31, 1862, three columns of cavalry under the command of Confederate Brigadier General John S. Marmaduke left Pocahontas, Arkansas and Lewisburg, Arkansas, and moved north on separate roads toward Missouri and the Union supply line.
-Marmaduke’s immediate objective was the destruction of the Union Army of the Frontier’s wagon trains and supply line between Rolla and Springfield.
+Marmaduke's immediate objective was the destruction of the Union Army of the Frontier's wagon trains and supply line between Rolla and Springfield.
 If successful, Marmaduke would cause elements of the Army of the Frontier to withdraw from Arkansas and pursue Marmaduke's Division.